Modular external fixator

 For the construction of the frame consider the following points:

-- Pins are placed near the fracture site, but not too close and avoiding the zone of injury (a).
+- Pins are placed near the fracture site, but not too close and avoiding traumatized soft-tissue (a).

-- Pins are widely separated in each main fracture fragment (b).
+- Pins are placed widely separated in each main fracture fragment (b).

 - Rods are connected to the pins with rod-to-pin clamps (c).